-Dry Air?
+Dry Winter Air?
 Eat Soup

-I live in the desert and winters can be extremely dry.
+I live in the desert, and winters can be extremely dry.
 This is the time of year I make all sorts of stock and soups and either consume them or freeze them.
 Gentle simmering all day does the trick.

-In addition, if you have a fireplace insert like I do, I put a kettle of warm water on and it gently steams away while the fire is going, usually at night.
-The cooking activity heats up the small house during the day and the fire continues to keep it warm at night with enough moisture added to the air at no additional cost.
+In addition, if you have a fireplace insert like I do, I put a kettle of warm water on, and it gently steams away while the fire is going, usually at night.
+The cooking activity heats up the small house during the day, and the fire continues to keep it warm at night with enough moisture added to the air at no additional cost.

 Scents Needed for Winter Air

-During colder days/months, I use a Dutch oven on top of my stove, just as if I am cooking.
+During colder days/months, I use a Dutch oven on top of my stove, just as if I were cooking.
 I get the water to a rolling boil, add vanilla and cinnamon, and then reduce to a simmer.
 This permeates the air with a wonderful smell and simmers all day.

 I purchase the vanilla and the cinnamon at the dollar store, so it’s very inexpensive to use.
 Plus, once the cold days are over, a quick run through the dishwasher and the pot and lid go away with the other cookware.
 There is nothing left to “store.”

 Slow Cookers Make for Affordable Dry Winter Air Solutions